erikarvstedt/nix-bitcoin/docs/services.md

 2. Deploy

-3. Authorize the public key on your destination by copying the contents of `$secretsDir/clightning-replication-ssh.pub` to the `authorized_keys` file of `user` or by using `ssh-copy-id`.
+3. To allow SSH access from the nix-bitcoin node to the target node, either use the remote node config below, or copy the contents of `$secretsDir/clightning-replication-ssh.pub` to the `authorized_keys` file of `user` (or use `ssh-copy-id`).

 4. You can restrict the nix-bitcoin node's capabilities on the SSHFS target using OpenSSH's builtin features, as detailed